The Different Types of Vision Correction Options

 - Progressive (also called varifocal or multifocal lenses for presbyopia.
 These lenses allow you to see clearly both near and fear.

-If you are planning on getting glasses, it is important to visit an optician for an eye examination to check your eye health and to ensure you have the right prescription and vision correction option for your vision needs and lifestyle; sometimes this may include alternating glasses with contact lenses depending on what you are doing.
+If you are planning on getting glasses as your vision correction option, it is important to visit an optician for an eye examination to check your eye health and to ensure you have the right prescription and vision correction option for your vision needs and lifestyle; sometimes this may include alternating glasses with contact lenses depending on what you are doing.

 As with glasses, contact lenses bend light and redirect it to focus on your retina to correct your prescription.
 Contact lenses are placed directly on the surface of your eye to correct your vision, and they can be used to correct short-sightedness (myopia), long-sightedness (hyperopia), astigmatism and age-related difficulty focussing up close (presbyopia).

-Contact lenses not only help you to see clearly but they allow you to maintain a natural appearance.
-Less cumbersome, obtrusive and visible than glasses, contact lenses are a particularly good choice of vision correction for people who lead active lifestyles.
+Contact lenses not only help with vision correction, but they allow you to maintain a natural appearance.
+Less cumbersome, obtrusive and visible than glasses, contact lenses can be a particularly good choice of vision correction for people who lead active lifestyles.
 You should also maintain some glasses for when you don’t wear contact lenses – this can also provide you with an alternative look.

 WHICH TYPE OF CONTACT LENSES SHOULD I CHOOSE?